 The pair continue to build on the quality of Cloven Hills livestock by refining the breeding strategies and investing in programs that introduce the top Australian and New Zealand lamb genetics to their stud and commercial flocks.
 This ensures they are able to consistently supply farmers with the highest quality produce, as well as provide them with valuable information and guidance every step of the way.

-Want our annual update delivered straight to your inbox?
+Want Cloven Hills news delivered straight to your inbox?